 Exchanging contracts and buildings insurance

-At what stage in the house-buying process does it become your responsibility to insure your home?
+At what stage in the house-buying process do you need to insure your new home?
 Here’s what you need to know about buildings insurance when you exchange contracts.

-At what stage in the house-buying process does it become your responsibility to insure your home?
+At what stage in the house-buying process do you need to insure your new home?
 Here’s what you need to know about buildings insurance when you exchange contracts.

 I’m buying a house.
 When do I need to have buildings insurance in place?